kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

            CreateNewRoot(node4.keys_values[1].key, node4.keys_values[1].value, std::move(root), std::move(larger_2node));
       }

-2. when pnode->parent is a 2-node, it calls convertTo3Node to rebalance the tree:
+2. when pnode->parent is a 2-node, it calls **convertTo3Node()** to rebalance the tree:

 .. code-block:: cpp

-      else if (parent->isTwoNode()) { // Since p3node is not the root, it has a parent that is an internal node.
-We check if is a 2-node.
+      else if (parent->isTwoNode()) { // Since p3node is not the root, its parent is an internal node.
+If it, too, is a a 2-node,

-          // If it is, we convert it to a 3-node by inserting the middle value into the parent, and passing it its new third child. parent->convertTo3Node(node4.keys_values[1].key, node4.keys_values[1].value, std::move(larger_2node));
+          // we convert it to a 3-node by inserting the middle value of node4 into the parent, and passing it the larger 2-node, which it will adopt. parent->convertTo3Node(node4.keys_values[1].key, node4.keys_values[1].value, std::move(larger_2node));
       }

-3. if the parent is a 3-node, we recurse....
+3. if the parent is a 3-node, we recurse and again call split.
+Recursion terminates when either of the two above cases is encountered.

 .. code-block:: cpp